 2018 Carmine "Big Red"

 Carmine was developed in 1946 at UC Davis by Dr. Harold Olmo.
-This cross of Cabernet Sauvignon, Carignan, and Merlot was developed to grow in the cooler, coastal regions of California.
+This cross of Cabernet Sauvignon, Carignan, and Merlot was created to grow in California's cooler coastal regions.
 Olmo's vision never caught on as intended, and in the 1970s, these vines traveled north to Courting Hill Vineyard in Banks, Oregon.
 The vineyard owner, and Oregon wine legend Jim Leyden, introduced Keith Kramer to this grape variety, gifting him our first Carmine vines in 1989.
 Our plantings have grown to just over an acre, and it's been reported that we're the largest producer of this wine in the United States.